 You should be able to return to most of your regular activities within 1-2 days after your Regeneris Shoulder protocol.
 The injected cells should immediately begin secreting growth factors to stimulate healing and dependent on the amount of regeneration that ensues, the results may vary but could last years.
 As you continue to age, you may need another Regeneris Shoulder protocol to maintain your improved comfort and range of motion in the joint.
 The timing and efficacy of this process are being looked at more closely in our research protocols.

 Our regenerative orthopedic patients are seeking stem cell therapy in the following areas:

-Shoulder pain can cause reduced range of motion and prevent patients from engaging fully in daily life, and can be caused by trauma or injury, arthritis, and other degenerative and age-related conditions.
-Those who suffer from shoulder pain can often avoid costly and painful surgeries with cellular therapies.
+Shoulder pain can cause reduced range of motion and prevent patients from engaging fully in daily life.
+Common causes of shoulder pain include trauma or injury, arthritis, and other degenerative and age-related conditions.
+Those who suffer from shoulder pain can avoid costly and painful surgeries with cellular therapies.

 Neck and back pain can have many causes, two of the most common being degenerative disk disease and facet arthropathy.
-Pain can also be caused by arthritis of the facet joints, the small joints where vertebra connect to their adjacent neighboring vertebrae.
+Some forms of back pain can also be caused by arthritis of the facet joints, the small joints where vertebra connect to their adjacent neighboring vertebrae.
+Fortunately, cellular therapies for

 Ready to Get Started?